peacheym/SportSonification/README.md

 # SportSonification

 This project focused on the sonification of accelerometer data captured from the handle of a rowing ergometer.
+This was acheived by capturing data and storing it on an SD card, initalizing a synthesizer built with FAUST, creating a libmapper connection between these two devices, and observing the results.

+More information on this project is provided below:

 ## Built Using